-Integrated reporting rests on two premises:
+Integrated reporting is based on two premises:

-- That living creatures exist holistically (holistic premise).
+That living beings exist holistically (holistic premise).

-- Management activity (complex, dynamic, fluid, holistic, integrated, analogue)
+- Management activity (complex, dynamic, fluid, holistic, integrated, analogue).

-- Reporting result (one-dimensional, static, frozen, digital)
+- Reporting output (one-dimensional, static, frozen, digital).